edwinleung/edwinleung.github.io/_posts/2019-11-29-journey-mapping.md

   the five steps amongst each other so that we could work on the rest of the journey map.
-This included supporting data and a user experience chart.<br><br>Even though we worked on separate stages, I would help my other members and receive help if we ever needed it.
+This included supporting data and a user experience chart.<br><br>Even though we worked on separate stages, I would help my other members and receive help if we ever needed it.<br><br>The goal of the course registration journey map was not to solve the perceived problem, but rather come up with the actual problem.
 ---
 > Bridgeable Event 2019
 >